ivan-ios-dev/advent-of-code-2021/DaysAsSpecs/Day2/Specs.md

 2. Submarine decreases depth by amount

 #### Failure flow (down)
-1. If submarine would not able to perform full movement amount, return "Not enough depth to move" error
+1. If submarine would not able to perform full movement amount, return "Not enough depth to move" error.
+At the moment we don't have info on the depth just below the submarine, so we have to skip this requirement for now.

 #### Failure flow (up)
 1. If submarine would not able to perform full movement amount, submarine moves to the see level.